mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "Record everything.
 Every dot, every time.
 And find a way to determine their shape and size.
 Wire your findings to me at the senate before dinner.
 I'm calling for a debate in the evening."

-"Yes, žah."
+"We shall keep a constant eye."

+"And Thimlu," she recalled, "Keep your lines open.
+Communication is the only way we'll get through this."

+"You have my word, žah."

-The observer scurried away to fetch some empty film plates while Pomri rose from hae desk and approached Melna.
+Thimlu scurried away to fetch some empty film plates while Pomri rose from hae desk and approached Melna.

 "If I could interject.
 The senate still believes that Liffa's mission is the only way out of this mess.
 They won't listen to an appeal."